z390development/z390/z390_v1703_readme.txt

 is not compatible with the current Java 8+ z390.jar, install Java SDK and rebuild z390.jar by double clicking on bat\BLDJAR.BAT.

-Double click zopcheck\zopcheck.bat to assemble, link, and execute assembler program zopcheck.mlc which verifies all z390 instruction opcodes.
+Double click bat\zopcheck.bat to assemble, link, and execute assembler program zopcheck.mlc which verifies all z390 assembler instruction opcodes.

+Double click bat\runsort.bat to assemble, link, and execute z390 sort utility including demo sort merge of 100,000 records.
+See doc\z390_Sort_Utility.pdf for documention on sort and demos.

 Double click bat\runasmdemos.bat to assemble, link, and execute assembler demo programs:
   1. DEMO\HELLO.MLC     - Display "Hello World" via WTO macro